 If your cat absolutely refuses to eat pumpkin, there are many alternatives.
 These include psyllium and wheat bran, both of which are quite high in fiber.
-Of course, added water is important as well, so you may want to switch your cat to a wet food if they are fighting constipation.
+Of course, added water is important as well, so you may want to switch your cat to a moisture-rich fresh or wet food if they are fighting constipation.
 Many cats don’t drink enough plain water, so they need their regular diet to contain high levels of moisture.
 In other words, they may need to eat their water.

 Does Pumpkin Help Cats With Vomiting?

 One common misconception is that pumpkin may help cats with vomiting and “settle their stomach.”
 However, there is no evidence that it performs that function.
 The added fiber may help with certain digestive problems, but it isn’t going to instantly stop any vomiting.
-For example, the fiber may help with hairballs, which may sometimes be mistaken for your cat vomiting.
+For example, the fiber may help to pass hairballs, which may sometimes be mistaken for your cat vomiting.